Hear All Bowls

 Singing Bowls as a Storehouse of Value

 Really old singing bowls tend to be very thick and heavy, in many cases impractically so.
-I recently heard a plausible explanation for this.
-In a society where the only kind of currency was coins and the value of that currency was based on its weight and metallic composition singing bowls were able to be used like money.
+One plausible explanation for this is in a society where the only kind of currency was coins and the value of that currency was based on its weight and metallic composition singing bowls were able to be used like money.
 Each village would have a metal handler who would happily exchange the currency of the land for the intrinsic value in the weight of the bowls.
 Heavy bowls were often given as wedding gifts and the better off would periodically exchange their worn bowls for new ones.

 What Were Singing Bowls Used For?